 It’s always a good time of year to start planning some day hikes in the Coast Mountains.
 I make an effort to get out and do a solid hike every week throughout the year and I find it keeps me grounded and relaxing living in the city.

 The best thing about Vancouver is you can live in an urban environment but still having amazing backcountry wilderness on our doorstep.
 All of these 10 hikes are within 1-2 hours driving distance from the city of Vancouver and they can be completed in a single day.

 As you can see for yourself in the photos below, all of these 10 hikes offer exceptional views and amazing nature to explore.
-If you want to learn more about the local ecology while exploring in the mountains, you can download my latest guide to Nature Connection Apps.

 1. Dog Mountain

 A surreal view of Vancouver’s natural harbour and the distant peaks of Vancouver Island as the sun sets.

 The Dog Mountain bluffs offer the best-hike-to-view ratio in the Lower Mainland.
 I try to do this hike at least once a month since it is a quick 25 minutes drive from downtown and it only takes about 1 or 2 hours to complete.
 Plus, it is an easy hike in the snow.